AdobeDocs/journey-optimizer.en/help/using/building-journeys/general-events.md

 The defined timeout applies to all the events positioned after the **[!UICONTROL Wait]** activity:

-* If one event is reveiced within the timeout duration, the individual flows into the received event's path.
+* If one event is received within the timeout duration, the individual flows into the received event's path.
 * If no event is received within the timeout duration, the individual flows into the timeout branch of the event where the timeout has been defined.

 ![](assets/event-timeout-group.png)